-Here is a year-round growing strategy for strawberries in hot summer regions:
+Year-round growing strategy for strawberries in climates:

 Late summer and fall.
 Plant strawberries in late summer when the days are cooling, but the soil remains warm.
 This is the time of year older plants will also begin to revive.
 Fall is not the usual time to find strawberries in nurseries or garden centers; you may have to call on strawberry growing friends to give you strong plants or established runners.
-Set plants into compost rich, well-drained ground at the same level they were growing before.
+Set plants into compost-rich, well-drained soil at the same level they were growing before.
 Do not set the crown of the plant too high or it will dry out; do not set plant crowns too low or they will rot.
 Water transplants into place and adjust plants if they settle too deeply.
 Set plants about 12 inches apart allowing space for runners that will follow to fill in the bed.

 Fall and early winter.
 Grow strawberries on during the cool time of the year.
 Keep the soil around establishing strawberries moist, but not wet.
-If leaves turn pale green with dark colored veins ease up on the watering.
+If leaves turn pale green with dark-colored veins ease up on the watering.
 Water strawberries to a depth of 12 inches and then allow the soil to dry out for a few days.
 Adding aged compost around plants is the best fertilizer you can give them; you can never add too much compost to your growing beds.
-If you use a commercial fertilizer, choose one rich in phosphorus and potassium and be sure to follow the directions and not over feed plants.
+If you use a commercial fertilizer, choose one rich in phosphorus and potassium and be sure to follow the directions and not overfeed plants.

 When the weather turns cold, cover the bed with a portable plastic tunnel–a sheet of clear plastic (4 to 6 millimeters thick) set over a frame of half hoops or wire construction mesh; strawberries can withstand a few nights of frost, but not a sustained freeze.
 Be sure to ventilate the tunnel on warm days by opening the ends to fresh air.
 On freezing nights, put a tarp or blanket over the frame to keep it warm.